nulogy/feature_flagging/README.md

 ## Upgrading

-To upgrade to the latest version on `master`, run:
+To upgrade to the latest version on `main`, run:

     $ bundle update feature_flagging